lynxluna/tufte-jekyll/_posts/2013-06-22-thoughts-on-java-and-jvm.md

 layout: post
 title: Thoughts on Java and JVM
 date: 2013-06-22 01:18:27.000000000 +07:00
-categories:
+categories: opinion
-- Opinion
-tags:
-- java
-- jvm
-status: publish
-type: post
-published: true
 ---

-I have very long relationship with Java.
+{% newthought 'I have very long relationship with Java' %}.
 I came in contact with Java at my college study.
 I was shopping for new language besides C and C++ that I used it everyday.
-I use it to create [ActiveX Components](https://en.wikipedia.org/wiki/ActiveX) to be sold and consumed by Visual ~~ActiveX Editor~~ Basic, things like unzipping, eeading/writing binary files, let alone displaying 3D object.
+I use it to create [ActiveX Components](https://en.wikipedia.org/wiki/ActiveX) to be sold and consumed by Visual ~~ActiveX Editor~~ Basic, things like unzipping, reading/writing binary files, let alone displaying 3D object.
 I got tired with C++ and decided on trying other language.
 And the first I encounter was Java.

 <!--more-->